-These Mini Tomato Tarts are a combination of basil, feta and tomato, so the recipe is beautifully simple and really writes itself.
+These Mini Tomato Tarts are a combination of basil (or really any tender herb), creamy goat cheese and tomato, so the recipe is beautifully simple and really writes itself.
 I made this recipe with leftover pie crust, which I’ll link in the recipe box below, but store-bought puff pastry would work just as well, too.

 If you are hosting a party, a lazy summer gathering, or a cozy brunch, I hope these beautiful tomato tarts might make an appearance!